AndyFTW/SnakeBasic/README.md

 # Keyboard

-Only the latest pressed event will be processed.
+Only the latest pressed key will be processed.

 First, we'll check which arrow key was pressed.
 After that, the direction change will be validated.
-The direction change is not allowed, if the rotation would be 180 degrees (e.g.: left to right).
+The change of direction is invalid if the rotation would be 180 degrees (e.g.: left to right).

-# Q&A

-Q: Why don't you just subscribe to the KeyDown Event to process the arrow keys?

-A: Console applications don't supply a KeyDown Event.